 Hearing aids may be beneficial for hearing loss.
 If the pituitary gland becomes underactive, hormone replacement is prescribed.

 Medications may be useful for some neurocognitive changes that occur after radiation treatment.
 There are medications under investigation that may be helpful in preventing neurocognitive effects from radiation.

 The best person to discuss radiation therapy with is a Radiation Oncologist.
-You can ask your surgeon or General Practitioner for a referral to a Radiation Oncologist for a discussion whether radiation therapy is a suitable treatment option for you.
+You can ask your surgeon or General Practitioner for a referral to a radiation oncologist for a discussion of whether radiation therapy is a suitable treatment option for you.